Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Number Theory I.md

 - $m = n$
 - $m > n$
 We can prove the other inequalities from the properties above
-#finishexplaination - talk about how to get the other inequalities

 ### Proof that $0< 1$ (proof by contradiction)